14islands/component-loader-js/README.md

 ## Browser support
-ComponentLoader uses vanilla Javascript compatible with IE8 and up.
+ComponentLoader uses vanilla Javascript compatible with IE9 and up when using the ES5 version.

 ## Authors